 Nose tackle Bennie Logan will be a key cog in the pass rush and admits he must get pressure up the middle in order to obstruct Brees' vision and prohibit him from stepping up in the pocket.

 "He's a great quarterback, you can't take that away from him," Logan said.
 "But because he's shorter, I have to make sure I get pressure up the middle and make him uncomfortable in the pocket.
 I have to get some kind of pressure to affect the way he looks over his reads.
 Don't give him any big throwing lanes in the middle.
 He's a drop-back quarterback but he also steps out a lot to get the ball out.
 We have to get pressure in the middle, at least push the center back into his lap and make him uncomfortable."

 Another wrinkle in the Saints offense is how much Brees uses his running backs in the passing game.
 Both Pierre Thomas and Darren Sproles caught over 70 passes, and no other pair of running backs in the league even came close to that mark.
 Each has soft hands and is difficult to bring down in the open field, as Thomas runs with power and Sproles with lightning speed after the catch.

-“That’s going to be our biggest task, handling them out of the backfield, flaring and going out for passes," linebacker Mychal Kendricks said.
+"That's going to be our biggest task, handling them out of the backfield, flaring and going out for passes," linebacker Mychal Kendricks said.
 "Those guys are quick, agile and can get into small spaces."

 Overall, Davis understands the monumental challenge at hand, but he believes in his defense because of how he's seen the unit come together over the course of the season and how each player sacrifices to make the whole better.